MartinMenev/ShopLizt/README.md

     - History of bought products (section)
       - when you mark an item as "Bought", it goes to History table, where you can add it to your shopping list again
-      - Reuse button-  easily prepare your product list for your next shopping by reviewing the last products you have bought (ordered by recent date)
+      - Reuse button - return item to your product list for your next shopping by reviewing the last products you have bought (ordered by recent date)
       - delete item from your History list